pedrofvilanova/pedrofvilanova.github.io/_posts/blast-database.md

 ---
-title: 'Creating a BLAST database'
+title: '[Bioinformatics #1] Using BLAST on the command line'
 date: 2025-05-18
 permalink: /posts/2025/05/blast-database/
 tags: